January Firearms Deer Hunting Season in Suffolk County

 Special Rules for Hunting DEC-managed lands

 DEC provides deer hunting opportunities on several properties in Suffolk County.
 These opportunities are made available on lands owned by DEC and through agreements on lands owned by other state agencies and local governments.

-The demand for deer hunting makes it necessary for hunters to follow specific procedures to assure equal hunting opportunity for all.
+The demand for deer hunting makes it necessary for hunters to follow specific procedures to ensure equal hunting opportunity for all.
 These instructions are intended to serve as a guide to obtaining permission for deer hunting on DEC-managed lands in Suffolk County.
 Information on deer hunting on private lands in Suffolk County may be found in the brochure Special Deer Season in Suffolk County.

 Procedures for Hunting DEC-managed Lands